k0sproject/k0s/CONTRIBUTING.md

-# Contributing to MKE
+# Contributing to k0s

-Thank you for taking the time to make a contribution to MKE.
-The following document is a set of guidelines and instructions for contributing to MKE.
+Thank you for taking the time to make a contribution to k0s.
+The following document is a set of guidelines and instructions for contributing to k0s.

 When contributing to this repository, please consider first discussing the change you wish to make by opening an issue.